-Your dog’s pancreas has the same functions that your pancreas has.
-It is a pale pink organ with two functions and two different areas of inter-dispersed tissue types that have different responsibilities.
-One of the tissue types, the pancreatic acini glands, produce enzymes that are released into your pet’s intestine to help it digest and absorb the food it eats.
-Damage to that portion is responsible for sudden (acute) pancreatitis. (read here) The other tissue areas of your dog’s pancreas, the islets of Langerhans ), produces the hormones that regulate how your dog processes those nutrients once they are absorbed ( that area secretes insulin, glucagon and somatostatin ,an inhibitor of the first two) Both are critical to your pet’s well being.
-It is not unusual for both portions to be affected as time goes by when your dog has pancreatic issues.
-You can enlarge the second photograph at the top of this page to see more of the anatomy of the problem your dog is experiencing.
+Your dog’s pancreas has the same functions that our pancreas has.
+It is a pale pink organ with two very different functions and two different areas of inter-dispersed tissue types – each with one of those responsibilities.
+One of those tissue types in your dog’s pancreas, the acinar portions, produce enzymes to be released into your pet’s intestine to help it digest and absorb the food it eats.
+Damage to that portion is what is responsible for the sudden (acute) pancreatitis that sometimes occurs. (read here) The other tissue areas of your dog’s pancreas, the islets of Langerhans, produce the hormones that regulate how your dog processes those nutrients once they are absorbed.
+Those areas secret insulin, glucagon and somatostatin, an inhibitor of the first two.
+Both portions of the pancreas are critical to your pet’s well-being.
+You can enlarge my second diagram at the top of this page to see the anatomy of the problem better.

 The degree of inflammation in pancreatitis in dogs is unpredictable.
-It can be mild, it can be substantial or it can be severe.
-All degrees of pancreatitis occur in dogs.
-The inflammation can be sudden or it can be a smoldering chronic problem.
-It can be progressive or it can remain a minor manageable issue your pet deals with throughout its life.
-Pancreatitis can occur only once in a dog’s lifetime, or it can occur again and again.
-When the signs are mild and barely noticeable pet owners might ignore them or attribute it to something else.
+It can be very mild, it can be substantial, or it can be severe.
+All degrees occur.
+The inflammation can begin suddenly, or it can be a smoldering chronic problem.
+Pancreatitis can be progressive, or it can remain a minor, manageable issue that you and your pet deal with periodically during its life.
+When signs are mild and barely noticeable you might ignore them or, more likely, attribute it to something else.
 Maybe a snack that didn’t agree with your pet, a tipped over trash can, an upset in its daily routine or a trip to the veterinarian or groomer.
-Some studies report that perhaps 2 out of 135 dogs will develop a pancreatic problem sometime in their lives.
+Some studies report that perhaps 2 out of 135 dogs will develop a noticeable pancreatic problem sometime in their lives.
 Probably a lot more are never noticed.

 An inflamed pancreas leaks digestive enzymes that were intended to enter your dog’s upper intestine to digest its food.
 These nine enzymes, are quite corrosive to living tissue when they are activated in the wrong place.
-So, when the outlet channel (the common bile duct) from your dog’s pancreas to its intestines is blocked or inflamed, or when pancreatic tissues are disturbed, those corrosive enzymes activate in the wrong place and cause severe pain within the pet’s abdomen.
-If the leakage is severe enough, toxic remnants of destroyed tissue can enter your pet’s blood stream causing body-wide alterations and damage.
-Luckily cases that severe are infrequent.
+So, when the outlet channel (the common bile duct) from your dog’s pancreas to its intestines is blocked or inflamed, or when pancreatic tissues are disturbed, those corrosive enzymes activate in the wrong place and cause severe pain and inflammation in the surrounding tissue.
+If the leakage is severe enough, toxic remnants of the destroyed tissue can enter your pet’s blood stream causing body-wide alterations and damage.
+Luckily, cases that severe are infrequent.

-The majority of dogs that develop pancreatitis are middle-aged or elderly (although the problem may have been brewing since earlier in their life.
-When the problem develops in a younger dog due to its genetics, it is not unusual for a single dog to have multiple digestive tract problems in addition to pancreatitis ( read here ).
-Pets that are already suffering from diabetes, Cushing’s diseases or hypothyroidism are more prone to develop pancreatitis as well. ( read here )
+The majority of dogs that develop acute pancreatitis are middle-aged to elderly, although the problem may have been brewing since much earlier in their life.
+When the problem develops in a younger dog due to its genetics, it is not unusual for a single dog to have multiple digestive tract issues in addition to pancreatitis (read here).
+Dogs that are already suffering from diabetes, Cushing’s diseases or hypothyroidism also have increased chances of developing acute pancreatitis. (read here)

 An occasional mistaken is to confuse a dog with a pica problem for one with a pancreatic problem, although many dogs have both.
 Pica in veterinary medicine is the desire to eat non-food items.
-That could be leaves and twigs, stones, rotten edibles or the stools of other animals, etc. Pica has a large psychological element in it.
+That could be leaves, twigs, stones, rotten edibles or the stools of other animals, etc. Pica has a large psychological element in it.
 Pancreatitis does not.
-Indigestion, colic and diarrhea are common in dogs with both problems. (read here) That is why I always have owners bring me several stool samples and pass them through a fine sieve looking for debris (e.g. aluminum foil, Col Sanders remnants, wood, plastic, cloth, etc.).
+Indigestion, colic and diarrhea are common in dogs with both problems. (read here) That is why I always have dog owners bring me several stool samples and pass them through a fine sieve looking for debris (e.g. aluminum foil, Col Sanders remnants, wood, plastic, cloth, etc.).
 Pica can also be exacerbated by digestive tract issues such as inflammatory bowel disease.

 Why Did This Happen To My Dog?

-In the majority of cases, veterinarians never discover why your particular dog developed pancreatitis.
-It does appear that the pancreas of many pet’s malfunctions when it is exposed to too much circulating lipids (fats=triglycerides).
-That can be due to a diet too rich in fat, obesity, a lifestyle of inactivity, or specific diseases and genetic defects that elevate the lipid/fat content of your pet’s blood. ( read here ) It can also be due to a pooch eating the fatty remains of a fast food meals obtained from a tipped over trash can or an indulgent owner, guest or neighbor.
+In the majority of cases, your veterinarian will never discover why your dog developed acute pancreatitis.
+It does appear that the pancreas of many pet’s malfunctions when it is exposed to too high a level of circulating lipids (fats=triglycerides).
+That can be due to a diet too rich in fat, due to obesity, a lifestyle of inactivity, or specific diseases and genetic mistakes that elevate the lipid/fat content of your pet’s blood. (read here)

-In some cases, abnormally high (or low) blood calcium levels ( also read here ), certain antibiotics, diuretics, anti-epileptic ( read here ) and anti-cancer medications ( read here ) appear to have contributed to the onset of pancreatitis.
-However, it is rarely clear if it was the medication that caused the pancreatitis or if it was the disease that the medication was being given for that did.
+In some cases, abnormally high (or low) blood calcium levels (also read here), certain antibiotics, diuretics, anti-epileptic medications (read here) or anti-cancer drugs (read here) might have contributed to the onset of pancreatitis.
+However, it is never clear if it was the medication given that caused the pancreatitis or if it was the disease that the medication was being given for that did.

 The Acute Or Sudden Form Of Pancreatitis